Kimono: Construction

 Kimonos are traditionally made from a single bolt of fabric known as a tanmono, which is roughly 11.5 m long and 36 cm wide for women, and 12.5 m long and 42 cm wide for men.
 The entire bolt is used to make one kimono, and some men's tanmono are woven to be long enough to create a matching haori jacket and juban as well.
 Kimono linings are made from bolts of the same width.

 Some custom bolts of fabric are produced for especially tall or heavy people, such as sumo wrestlers, who must have kimono custom-made by either joining multiple bolts, weaving custom-width fabric, or using non-standard size fabric.
 For children, in the early 1900s, shorter lengths were used, and sometimes the body of the kimono was made only a single cloth width wide (hitotsumi).
-Tucks were also used to take in the garment; an outwards-facing pleat at each shoulder (kata-nue-age) and a kolpos-like overfold at the hip (koshi-nue-age), so that the child appeared to be wearing a sleeveless vest of the same fabric over their garment.
+Tucks were also used to take in the garment; an outwards-facing pleat at each shoulder (kata-nuiage) and a kolpos-like overfold at the hip (koshi-nuiage), so that the child appeared to be wearing a sleeveless vest of the same fabric over their garment.
 These sewn tucks were let out as the child grew, and are mostly only seen today on the kimono of apprentice geisha in Kyoto, as apprentices previously began their training at a young age, requiring tucks to be let out as they grew.
 In the present day, apprentices begin their training in their late teenage years, and the tucks are retained merely as an anachronism.

 Though adult women also retained a 'tuck' at the hip, this was a leftover from the trailing length of most women's kimono, which had previously been either held up by hand when walking or tied up loosely with a shigoki obi; though kimonos were not worn as trailing towards the end of the 19th century, the excess length of most women's kimono remained, with the hip fold formalised and neatened into the ohashori of the modern day.